bollu/bollu.github.io/README.md

   diameter, "because" it's the distance from a lowest node to another lowest node.

-# Catalan numbers as popular candidate votes (WIP)
+# Catalan numbers as popular candidate votes (TODO)

 - Usually, folks define catalan numbers as paths that go up or right from $(1, 1)$ to $(n, n)$ in a way that never goes below the line $y = x$.